greenstick/regulo/README.md

 `use()` acquires a permit, runs your function, and releases the permit afterward — even if the function throws.
 The primary export is the `Semaphore` class; `regulo` is the dial wrapped around it.

-## How it compares
+## ⚖️ How it compares

-Regulo overlaps with several well-known libraries but sits at the intersection of bounded concurrency, prioritization, and resilience, with built-in observability.
+**Regulo** overlaps with several well-known libraries but sits at the intersection of bounded concurrency, prioritization, and resilience, with built-in observability.

 | Capability | regulo | p-limit | p-queue | opossum | cockatiel |
 |---|---|---|---|---|---|